-- 1. An official transcript must accompany any request for transfer credit; - The institution where the coursework was completed must be accredited by an accrediting
+- An official transcript must accompany any request for transfer credit: - 2.
+The institution where the coursework was completed must be accredited by an accrediting agency recognized by the U.S. Department of Education;

-- agency recognized by the U.S. Department of Education; - The course(s) completed at the other institution must have similar objectives and be of similar content and length as the course(s) being substituted at School of Massage Therapy.
-A course catalog and/or syllabus may be required to demonstrate course content; - Students must have earned a "C" or better in any course being considered for transfer; - Any coursework submitted for transfer must have been completed within five years of the date that a transfer application is submitted to the University; - A maximum of 18 credits will be transferred per student; - 7.
+- 3. The course(s) completed at the other institution must have similar objectives and be of similar content and length as the course(s) being substituted at the School of Massage Therapy.
+A course catalog and/or syllabus may be required to demonstrate course content: - 4.
+Students must have earned a C or better in any course being considered for transfer; - Any coursework submitted for transfer must have been completed within five years of the date that a transfer application is submitted to the University; - A maximum of 18 credits will be transferred per student; - 7.
 The School of Massage Therapy reserves the right to offer transfer credit to students who demonstrate proficiency in course material based on submission of a portfolio demonstrating competency in the objectives of the course; - 8.
-Requests for transfer credit will only be considered prior to matriculation into the School of Massage Therapy.
+Requests for transfer credit will only be considered prior to matriculation into the School of Massage Therapy. - 9.
+The final decision regarding transfer credit rests with the Dean of the School of Massage Therapy.